THE NORTHERN POMERANIAN CLUB RULES

 11. Club Accounts

 That a banking account shall be opened in the name of the Club into which all revenues shall be paid and from which withdrawal shall only be made on the signatures of the Chairman and Treasurer.
 A qualified Accountant to be appointed at each Annual General Meeting.
+Those certifiying the accounts must be independent of the committee.

 12. Financial Year and Annual General Meeting